KiDS-WL/MultiBand_ImSim/change_filters/README.md

-# change the SDSS photometry to the KiDS photometry
+# Change the SDSS photometry to the KiDS photometry

 The transfer relation is obtained from [https://transformcalc.icrar.org/](https://transformcalc.icrar.org/)